rust-lang/book/2018-edition/src/appendix-01-keywords.md

 ## Appendix A: Keywords

 The following list contains keywords that are reserved for current or future use by the Rust language.
-As such, they cannot be used as identifiers, such as names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.
+As such, they cannot be used as identifiers (except as [raw identifiers][raw-identifiers]), including names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.

 ### Keywords Currently in Use